johnyzed/puppet-redis/README.md

 This module installs and makes basic configs for multiple redis instances on the same node.
-It installs redis from source. (http://redis.io/) It also can configure the monitoring server Sentinel.
+It installs redis from source. (http://redis.io/) It also can configure the monitoring server Sentinel or create a master/slave architecture.

 ##Setup